 Once your IVA has reached the end of its term and has been satisfied, you are free to sell your house whenever you like.

 Can I remortgage to pay off an IVA?

 Yes, it is possible to remortgage to pay off an IVA.
 But before doing so it’s worth examining all the factors around your situation.

 Remortgaging to pay off existing debts can be an attractive route for many.
 The interest rates offered could be less than for other kinds of secured loans or some credit cards.
 Whether this is true in your case will largely depend on the terms of your IVA.
 Bear in mind that your home will be used as security against the IVA.

 Either way, it is highly unlikely that a high street lender will consider your remortgage application.
 Therefore, using a mortgage broker to access a specialist lender will be your only opportunity.

 Mortgages after an IVA FAQs

-- How long does an IVA last?
+- How long does an IVA stay on my credit file?

 - What do I need to prove my IVA has been discharged?